 Once again, if saving battery life is your main goal, try uninstalling the YouTube app and only access YouTube from the internet browser on your phone when needed.

 Google Chrome is a great browser option and comes pre-loaded on most Android devices.
-While this tends to be one of the most popular browsers available, it requires quite a lot of power to run.
+While this tends to be one of the most popular browsers available, it requires quite a lot of battery power to run.

 If you’re using an iPhone or iPad, always use Safari when possible.
 This native browser is much less taxing on the system and requires less battery life to run.
 If you’re using an Android device, try FireFox, Edge, or one of the many other browsers available in the Google Play Store.

-Skype is an all-around battery killer.
+Skype is an all-around phone’s battery life killer.
 It’s one of the most resource-heavy apps when it’s in use and continues to require a lot of power in the background.
 You could disable this app from running in the background, but with so many other video conferencing apps available for either iOS or Android (such as FaceTime for iOS or Google Hangouts for Android), it’s hard to justify keeping Skype installed.

 When in doubt, choose to use apps that are native to your operating system (ie: use apps that were built specifically for the type of phone you have).
-Social media apps or those that constantly refresh their content in the background tend to be the biggest battery hogs, but others that rely on a large amount of location data or camera usage can negatively impact your battery life as well.
+Social media apps or those that constantly refresh their content in the background tend to be the biggest battery drains, but others that rely on a large amount of location services data or camera usage can negatively impact your battery life as well.

 If you’re unsure if an app could be killing your battery, check out your battery usage information.
 This should be available within the settings app of any iOS/Android phone and can help you make informed decisions as to whether an app should be deleted based on its battery performance.